 Strawberry jam is essential in any breakfast or brunch spread, especially when there’s a delicious warm scone to go with it.
 But even better than shop-bought strawberry jam is the mouthwatering flavour of a homemade berry spread.
-If you’re wondering how to make strawberry jam, our quick and easy recipe will tell you all you need to know in four easy steps.
-To make this strawberry jam recipe, you will need only 20 mins, which is probably less than the time it would take you to go and buy one jar from the shops!
-You will need another 30 mins to leave the strawberry jam to cool, so bear that in mind if you’re making for a special occasion, like having friends over for a spot of afternoon tea.
-The ingredients you’ll need to make this super easy strawberry jam are also very straightforward – fresh strawberries, lemons, butter, and jam jars.
+If you’re wondering how to make the spread, our quick and easy recipe will tell you all you need to know in four easy steps.
+This jam recipe will take you only 20 mins, which is probably less than the time it would take you to go and buy one jar from the shops!
+You will need another 30 mins to leave it to cool, so bear that in mind if you’re making for a special occasion, like having friends over for a spot of afternoon tea.
+All you need for this simple recipe is fresh strawberries, lemons, butter, and jam jars.
 You will also need jam sugar, preferably with added pectin to preserve the jam for longer.
-As well as getting a lovely batch of homemade spread, making strawberry jam can also be a very relaxing task, especially on a rainy weekend.
-This strawberry jam recipes makes 4 to 5 small jars, which you can keep or gift to friends and family as a little present.
-As well as spreading onto toast and scones, this quick strawberry jam can also be used to fill Victoria sponge cakes, strawberry jam shortcakes, cupcakes, jam tarts and many other baking recipes that will taste even better with this lovely homemade touch.
-It would also be a really thoughtful touch for Mother’s Day or any other special occasion and it’s the perfect way to tell someone how much you love them!
+This strawberry jam recipes makes four to five small jars, which you can keep or gift to friends and family as a little present or use to spread on your toast and accompany pastries or to fill Victoria sponge cakes, strawberry jam shortcakes, cupcakes or jam tarts!

 - 1kg (2¼lb) fresh strawberries (under rather than overripe), hulled and left whole

 - 1kg bag jam sugar (with added pectin)